jgrodziski/keycloak-clojure/README.md

 *Roles* can also be defined at the *client* level and assigned to specific users.
 Depending on the *client* type, you may also be able to view and manage *user* *sessions* from the administration console.

 *Adapters* are keycloak librairies in different technologies used for *client* to communicate with the keycloak servers.
-Luckily thanks to Clojure and Clojurescript running on hosted platform, respectively the JVM and the JS engine, we can use the [Keycloak Java Adapter](https://www.keycloak.org/docs/latest/securing_apps/index.html#java-adapters) and the [Keycloak Jsvascript Adapter](https://www.keycloak.org/docs/latest/securing_apps/index.html#_javascript_adapter).
+Luckily thanks to Clojure and Clojurescript running on hosted platform, respectively the JVM and the JS engine, we can use the [Keycloak Java Adapter](https://www.keycloak.org/docs/latest/securing_apps/index.html#java-adapters) and the [Keycloak Javascript Adapter](https://www.keycloak.org/docs/latest/securing_apps/index.html#_javascript_adapter).

 [OpenId Connect terminology](http://openid.net/specs/openid-connect-core-1_0.html#Terminology) is implemented by keycloak.